View our video from ATD and Pat’s takeaways from the conference.

 Answer: “Motivating learners.”

 The biggest problem stems from the above solution.
 Off-the-shelf, generic content is undoubtedly dull and typically lack insight into the unique organizational environment.
 This, in turn, negatively impacts retention.
-Outside of a ‘check-the-box’ compliance or data training, most employees are not actively participating in the training.
+Outside of a ‘check-the-box’ compliance or training, most employees are not actively participating in the training.
 After all, what’s in it for them?

 Even when L&D teams spend months creating a beautiful custom training, getting employees to take time out of their daily routine to complete it (with no instant reward) is very difficult.